It’s time for that monthly drama that you both dread. Trimming your dog's nails!

 My dog won't let me cut his nails!
 What can I do?

-Loving dog owners are often traumatized by repeatedly going through this drama with their dogs.
-If any of the above responses sound familiar to you, just recognize they aren’t working and may even be making things worse.
+Loving dog owners are often traumatized by repeatedly going through this nail trim drama with their dogs.
+If any of the above responses sound familiar to you, just recognize they aren’t working and may even be making things related to even touching the nails worse.
 Instead, try to have confidence that you can change this event to a positive one.

 Take your emotion out of it, and try these techniques: